Mother Wounds: How Emotional Neglect Shapes Women

 • Workplace dynamics: People-pleasing and fear of criticism often show up professionally, making it hard to assert yourself or feel confident in your contributions.

 • Self-relationship: The harsh inner critic can become your default voice, keeping you stuck in perfectionism or self-doubt.
+Parenting: If you become a mother yourself, you may experience intense anxiety about repeating patterns, or struggle with your child's normal emotional needs because they trigger your own unmet ones.

 • This is one of the hardest truths of mother wounds.
 Many women deeply love their mothers and can list ways they were cared for: meals cooked, birthdays remembered, sacrifices made, yet still carry grief for the emotional connection that was missing.

 This ambivalence is normal.
 Love and hurt can coexist.
-Healing often involves making space for both truths: “I love my mother, and she hurt me.
-Both are real.”
+Healing often involves making space for both truths: “I love my mother, and she hurt me.”
+Both are real.

 • Healing is a gradual process, not a one-time event.
 Some first steps might include: